Daniel-Dragon/realOS/README.md

 realOS
 ===============================================================
-Created by Daniel Foote for the Operating Systems at Saint Rose.
+Created by Daniel Dragon for the Operating Systems at Saint Rose.

 For a list of commands, please visit the <a href="https://github.com/Dan-Baba/realOS/wiki/">wiki found here</a>.